Kubia-Beta/Hold_to_Craft/README.md

 This is a simple compiled AutoHotkey script that will send the "e" or "d" key for crafting quickly as long as the key is held down.
 I made this script to prevent repetitive strain injury until Hello Games makes their crafting system less hostile to the player.
 Rather than attempt to buy a thousand iron plates from a station over the better part of an hour or spamming a key for just as long, this script allows the player to make that same amount of iron plates in under a minute.
 ## Installation

-Simply go the [releases tab](https://github.com/Kubia-Beta/Hold_to_Craft/releases) to download the latest version of the executable.
-Take Hold.to.Craft.exe and put it somewhere convenient for you before or after you launch No Man’s Sky.
+Simply go the [releases tab](https://github.com/Kubia-Beta/Hold_to_Craft/releases) to download the latest version.
+Unzip it somewhere convenient for you, and for your first time setup launch Hold to Craft.exe before No Man's Sky to set your keybinds.

 ## Usage

 To use the script, simply launch the executable file.
-It will start active.
+It will start active, unless it is your first time using the script, where it will perform a one time setup where you can choose to have custom keybinds or the default F1/F4 keybinds.
+Any time afterward it will be active.
+Note that the script has a fallback where if it runs for 8 hours straight, it will exit.
+This is to prevent multiple instances of the script, or lingering scripts.

-The scripts controls are simple, and have options for function keys ("F" keys) as well as 60% keyboards that lack them.
+**If at any time you forget your keybinds, simply open the active window of Hold to Craft.exe and it will display your keybinds.**

 _USE SCRIPT:_ Hold `E` or `D` depending on the menu context.

-_TOGGLE SCRIPT:_ `F1` or `CTRL + SHIFT + T`
+_TOGGLE SCRIPT:_ `F1` if you have default settings or `CTRL + SHIFT + T` (fallback hotkey)

-_EXIT SCRIPT:_ `F4` or `CTRL + SHIFT + B`
+_EXIT SCRIPT:_ `F4` if you have default settings or `CTRL + SHIFT + B`(fallback hotkey)
 ## FAQ

 #### Do I need AutoHotkey?